OsidAbu-alrub/steer-clear-frontend/readme.md

 - Go to backend project and run it
 - Look at CLI & take IP address that starts with 192.xxx.xxx.xxx
 - Go to `axios.ts` and change `BACKEND_IP` to your IP

-## How to get IP

-- Open CMD
-- Type `ipconfig`
-- Get IP that starts with 192